microsoft/spatial-computing/Reference-Architecture/Client/MixedReality-Azure-Unity/Assets/MixedRealityAzure/Vision/README.md

 <h3>Add image classification and object recognition to your AR application!</h3>

 <h2>How To Use</h2>
+(See the Vision Treasure Hunt demo in /Standalone-Samples for an example)

 1: Add the Unity Package "MR-Vision-x.x.x" to your Unity project.
   </br> You'll find that in this Github Repository under MixedReality-Azure-Unity/UnityPackages